Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Ethical considerations

 The Principle of Precision applies across continua of quality in education content creation, which represents most current applications of GPT models as educator assistants.
-While there is clear evidence about the importance of using high quality instructional materials \citep{boser_hidden_2015,edreports_state_2023,kaufman_changes_2018,opfer_implementation_2017,steiner_curriculum_2017,tntp_opportunity_nodate} most of these materials are either not easily accessible or have a large enough presence online for the purposes of model training.
+While there is clear evidence about the importance of using high quality instructional materials \citep{boser_hidden_2015,edreports_state_2023,kaufman_changes_2018,opfer_implementation_2017,steiner_curriculum_2017,tntp_opportunity_nodate}, most of these materials are either not easily accessible or have a large enough presence online for the purposes of model training.
 Unfortunately, most of the K12 instructional materials easily accessible online by and popular among educators are not high quality \citep{northern_dear_2019,polikoff_supplemental_2019}.
-Automatically generating materials may appear to save teachers time, it may cost students learning time if the ignores the important attributes of instructional materials such as curricular coherence, meeting criteria for “high quality”, and teachers’ abilities to both recognize those criteria and use curricula effectively \citep{chu_fundamental_2021,edreports_review_2021,kane_teaching_2016,polikoff_exploring_2020,short_elements_2020,tntp_opportunity_2024}.
-Poorer quality materials, the assumed pedagogical capacity lost from removing the teacher from parts of the design, and the Paradox of Free Advice would logically lead to the exacerbating Matthew Effect \citep{acemoglu_tasks_2022,capraro_impact_2024}.
+Although automatically generating materials may appear to save teachers time, it may cost students learning time if the ignores the important attributes of instructional materials such as curricular coherence, meeting criteria for “high quality”, and teachers’ abilities to both recognize those criteria and use curricula effectively \citep{chu_fundamental_2021,edreports_review_2021,kane_teaching_2016,polikoff_exploring_2020,short_elements_2020,tntp_opportunity_2024}.
+Poorer quality materials and the \textit{Paradox of Free Advice} would logically lead to the exacerbating Matthew Effect \citep{acemoglu_tasks_2022,capraro_impact_2024}.
 While techniques for content generation are improving \citep{balepur_expository_2023,rooein_beyond_2024}, the criteria for high quality instructional materials, the coherence in the learning, and the capacity of the teacher to recognize and deliver such content are challenges not yet addressed.

-\subsection{Potential Solutions to Challenges}
+\subsection{Potential solutions to challenges}